Vidyut Jammwal: Martial arts films (2013–present)

 In 2019, Jammwal starred in American director Chuck Russell's first Bollywood film Junglee and Commando 3.
 The latter saw him returning to the Commando series and became the most successful film in the franchise.
 His next project was Tigmanshu Dhulia's Yaara, an official remake of the French film Les Lyonnais.
 Yaara was one of three films Vidyut signed for – the other two being large format films by director Ram Madhvani, creating an aura similar to the Hollywood flick 300.
-In 2020, he appeared in an action thriller Khuda Haafiz which was inspired from real life events.
+In 2020, he appeared in an action thriller Khuda Haafiz, which was inspired from real life events.
 The movie became his biggest opener ever and its sequel Khuda Haafiz Chapter II was announced with same leads.
 Hosted the show India’s Ultimate Warrior on Discovery, a series featuring Vidyut Jammwal.
 He also played the lead role in the movie Sanak.
 In 2024, Jammwal starred in the sports action film Crakk which he also produced; it emerged a major failure.
-Next up for Jammwal, he will be appearing in the upcoming Street Fighter movie as Dhalsim.
-It will mark his debut in Hollywood.
+In 2026 Jammwal is set to appear in the upcoming Street Fighter movie as Dhalsim, which marks his Hollywood debut.